 If it is good enough for the so-called the future of blockchain as we see it today, it might as well be good enough for your cards collection.
 The ERC-721 standard’s functions document asset’s ownership, approval, transfer, and of course the card’s metadata, enabling you to record all of your card’s valuable and conclusive information.

 Among these functions, the collector community especially values the ownership credentials, and provenance or transaction history.
 The more information you have about your asset, the more valuable it is.
 And the ability to trace it back to its production date is the definite deal-maker, especially in the case of classic and vintage cards.

 So, when you own an asset as small, transmittable, and fragile as a cardboard sports card, you’d definitely want to make sure every single trace of its history is recorded and stored somewhere safe.
-And what better way to do so than storing it as a digital token on the blockchain or even in your own wallet?
+And what better way to do so than storing it as a digital token on the blockchain or even in your own digital wallet?

 Bridging the gap between cellulose and binaries

-Running on the ERC-721 standard, it provides another degree of operability, serving as a mechanism that makes a 19th-century cardboard completely blockchain-ready.
+By implementing the ERC-721 standard, it provides another degree of operability, serving as a mechanism that makes a 19th-century cardboard completely blockchain-ready.
 It bridges the gap between a concrete, real-life possession, and its digitization, storage, securing, and management on the blockchain.

 Source: 0xcert Protocol